BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-4/Practice-Quiz-1.md

  - [ ] loosely cohesive

 Question 4
 Which of the following is an advantage of using UML diagrams when designing software architecture?
-1 point

  - [ ] They help plan out structures and behaviors in advance of coding.
  - [ ] They help facilitate communication among team members.
  - [ ] They help developers navigate source code.